 Adam Winstock, founder of the Global Drug Survey, which provides insight into a more mainstream drug-using population because it is conducted online, says respondents admitted that withdrawal from SC was "far more problematic" than skunk.

 But it is among the street homeless and in Britain's hostels and halfway houses where the synthetic weed problem is most acute.
 As with heroin and crack use, official drug use statistics undoubtedly underestimate the true prevalence of SC use.
-The most vociferous users of this drug – young offenders, inmates, people living in hostels and on the streets – are too far off the radar to be reached by the Home Office's door-knocking survey.
+The most vociferous users of this drug—young offenders, inmates, people living in hostels and on the streets—are too far off the radar to be reached by the government's door-knocking survey.

-At Lifeshare, a project in Manchester set up to help 16 to 25-year-olds who are homeless or at risk of being homeless, 95 percent of the 300 young people on their books smoke it.
-Two-thirds are addicted to it.
+At Lifeshare, a project in Manchester, England, set up to help 16- to 25-year-olds who are homeless or at risk of being homeless, 95 percent of the 300 young people on their books smoke it.
+Two-thirds of them are addicted to it.
 The other third, says support worker Julie Boyle, are on their way to being addicted to it.

 One of Lifeshare's service users, Deebo, 24, has been smoking up to ten 1g bags a day for around a year.
-He's homeless, but can buy seven 1g bags for £35 from a nearby head shop after a morning begging.
+He's homeless, but can buy seven 1g bags for $50 from a nearby head shop after a morning begging.
 Two weeks ago, with the help of Lifeshare, he decided that he would reduce his intake to two grams a day because he had virtually stopped eating and cleaning himself.
-"The withdrawal was bad – my mental health deteriorated, I had terrible belly cramps, I was sweating and itchy all over," he says.
+"The withdrawal was bad—my mental health deteriorated, I had terrible belly cramps, I was sweating and itchy all over," he says.

-When I ask him where he'll buy his SC when the head shops stop selling it after the Psychoactive Substances Act kicks in on the 26th of May, he says he's wary of street dealers because he's "worried about what they'll put in it".
+When I ask him where he'll buy his SC when the head shops stop selling it after the Psychoactive Substances Act kicks in on May 26, he says he's wary of street dealers because he's "worried about what they'll put in it."
 What's for certain is that street dealers will be in control of a drug that can only get more volatile, and which is slowly frying the most vulnerable people in society.

 Meanwhile, the real "green crack" time bomb is ticking away behind barbed wire fences, within the prison system.
 It is now virtually the only drug inmates are using.

 Andy, a prisoner recently released from Strangeways Prison, explained: "You can tell everyone's smoking it because of the way they look.
-I call it the 'melting fish face'.
-Its stupidly addictive.
-It's out of hand – they're all looking for little dimps on the floor to stick in a roll-up.
+I call it the 'melting fish face.'
+It's stupidly addictive.
+It's out of hand—they're all looking for little dimps on the floor to stick in a roll up.
 They're desperate for their next fix because they've got fuck all else to do."
-Andy says there's an endless supply: "There's so many people coming into jail from the courts with Spice; two newcomers a day come in with their arses packed.
+Andy says there's an endless supply: "There's so many people coming into jail from the courts with Spice; two newcomers a day come in with their asses packed.
 Everyone's standing around to wait until they shit it out."